chrisputnam9/pssh/README.md

         pssh sync

 # Updating
-The script will periodically check for updates autmoatically and inform you when an update is available.
+The script will periodically check for updates automatically and inform you when an update is available.

 If an update is available, you can run the following to install the update:

     sudo pssh update

-# Upgrading from 1.0 and before
-Your config file may need some updates.
-It's recommended that you edit your config file (~/.pssh/config.json) and delete all lines with empty values before updating.

-To update, if you are not on a self-updating version of the script, you will want to first remove the previous version of the script.
-Find it with:

-    which pssh

-Then remove it from your bin path, or remove your alias - depending on how it was set up.

-Now, run the install following the steps above.
-All configuration will transfer, and the script will now automatically check for updates!

 # USAGE: